BlaineDev/431-2020/classes/class25/README.md

     - There is no need for you to upgrade until after you complete both Project B and Quiz 2.
 We assume you have version 4.0.2 of R and RStudio version 1.3.xxx.
 You are *welcome* to upgrade, but it is more likely to cause problems than solve them for you at this point.
     - Dr. Love intends to continue using R version 4.0.2 and RStudio version 1.3.1056 through the end of the course.
     - As of 2020-11-22, the current versions that are available are R version 4.0.3 and RStudio version 1.3.1093.
+8. **equatiomatic** and `results = 'asis'`.
+    - If you decide to use the `equatiomatic` package to produce a listing of a regression equation, we've seen that you have to use `results = 'asis'` in setting up that particular chunk of code.
+Don't use `results = 'asis'` in any other part of your R Markdown, though, or you will face some very unfortunate results in your HTML files.
-8. **COVID trials webinar** There is a webinar on Thursday 2020-12-03 at noon Eastern that I'll be attending (the first half hour of) entitled [The Statistics of COVID-19 Vaccine Trials](https://www.niss.org/events/copss-niss-covid-19-data-science-webinar-series) which might be of interest to you.
+9. **COVID trials webinar** There is a webinar on Thursday 2020-12-03 at noon Eastern that I'll be attending (the first half hour of) entitled [The Statistics of COVID-19 Vaccine Trials](https://www.niss.org/events/copss-niss-covid-19-data-science-webinar-series) which might be of interest to you.
 Register at that link if you want to attend.

 ## What Should I Be Doing?